CM urges farmers to spare Punjab, hold protests at Delhi's borders | Politics

 He urged farmers to mount pressure at the Centre from the Delhi borders or Haryana instead.

-"I want to tell farmer brothers that it is your Punjab, your villages, your people.
-You do whatever you want to do at Delhi (border), put pressure on them (Centre) and make them agree," Singh said.
+“I want to tell farmer brothers that it is your Punjab, your villages, your people.
+We should not disturb our Punjab.
+You do whatever you want to do at Delhi (borders), put pressure on them (the Centre) and make them agree,” said Singh.

-"Do you know farmers are also sitting at 113 places in Punjab?
+“Do you know that farmers are sitting at 113 places in Punjab?
 What will be the gain out of it?
-Punjab will suffer financially.
-They are doing it at Delhi (borders) and in Haryana.
-You do it there," Singh told the farmers.
+Punjab will suffer economically.
+Let them do what they (farmers) are doing at Delhi (borders) and in Haryana.
+You (farmers) do it there,” said Singh while referring to farmers' agitation.

-There is no use sitting at 113 places in Punjab and weakening its financial position," he said.
+There is no use sitting at 113 places in Punjab and weakening its financial position,” he said, hoping that farmers would accede to his request.

 Ruing that farmers are still sitting at toll plazas and not allowing retail stores of some big corporates, Singh expressed hope that his request would be acceded to by the farmers.